johnnyrichard/awesomekling.github.io/faq.md

 I'm using the [CLion C++ IDE from JetBrains](https://jetbrains.com/clion/).

+## What keyboard are you using?

+It's a [Logitech K740](https://www.logitech.com/en-us/product/illuminated-keyboard-k740).
+I bought it primarily for the pleasantly low typing noise, but it's also quite nice to type on.

 ## Why are you building SerenityOS? / What is your goal with SerenityOS?

 I started building SerenityOS to keep myself busy after finishing a 3-month drug addiction rehab program in 2018.